 Well I have come up with an answer, well 3 answers.
 HARD WORK, CONSISTENCY, and DEDICATION.
 I realized that all of the people taking after photos had all three of these things, and while many people have 1 or 2, it is the TRIO that makes it happen.
 Now I am not just rambling off cliché words here, I will explain all three.

-They are always operating in what I call “5th” gear, meaning that when the workout gets tough, and they are out of breath, or there is 20 seconds left, they DON'T STOP, they push through.
+They are always operating in what I call “5th” gear, meaning that when the workout gets tough, they don't phone it in and cruise, they push through.
 They are never the ones in class that need to be told to use more weight, or are trying cheat reps, or do half reps.
-And at the end of an AMRAP they don't keep going to "finish" becasue they emptied their tank in the last minute like you are supposed to.
-That is what it takes!!!
-Every day you are in the gym you are either getting better, or getting worse, there is NO SUCH THING as maintaining!!!
+Every day you are in the gym you are either getting better, or getting worse, there is no such thing as maintaining.
+(This is different from maintaining your weight)

 After reading through all of this, I want you to honestly admit how many of these 3 you have.
 My guess is that if you are not happy with the results you are getting you are missing one or more.
-Take some time to refocus your goals, and if you are a Train Insane member set up an appointment with me so that I can help you get there.
+Take some time to refocus on your goals, and if you are a Train Insane member set up an appointment with a coach so that we can help you get there.
 In order to get something you have never had, you will have to do something you have never done!